suhanigharge25/Sentiment-Analysis/README.md

 making it useful for businesses, social media monitoring, and customer feedback analysis.

 * What the Project Does -
-Processes and cleans raw text data
+Processes and cleans raw text data,
-Converts text into numerical format using NLP techniques Trains a machine learning model to classify sentiment Predicts sentiment (Positive / Negative / Neutral) for new input text Helps in understanding user opinions and trends
+Converts text into numerical format using NLP techniques, Trains a machine learning model to classify sentiment, Predicts sentiment (Positive / Negative / Neutral) for new input text, Helps in understanding user opinions and trends.

 * Technologies Used -
-Programming Language: Python
+Programming Language: Python,
 Libraries & Tools:
-Pandas (Data Handling)
+Pandas (Data Handling),
-NumPy (Numerical Computation)
+NumPy (Numerical Computation),
-Scikit-learn (Machine Learning)
+Scikit-learn (Machine Learning),
-NLTK / TextBlob (Natural Language Processing) Matplotlib / Seaborn (Visualization)
+NLTK / TextBlob (Natural Language Processing), Matplotlib / Seaborn (Visualization),
-IDE: VS Code
+IDE: VS Code.

 * How to Run the Project -
-Step 1: Clone the Repository
+Step 1: Clone the Repository,
-cd sentiment-analysis
+cd sentiment-analysis.

 Step 2: Install Dependencies